- Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.

 I’m a manufacturer located in metropolitan Melbourne that makes a product that I supply to another company who is on the permitted industry list – can I still operate?

 Yes.
-Businesses are able to open onsite to ensure the necessary production, supply, manufacturing, repair, maintenance, cleaning, security, wholesale, distribution, transportation or sale of equipment, goods or services required for the operations of a premises on the permitted industry list.
-The business cannot operate onsite for any other purpose.
+Businesses can open onsite to ensure the necessary production, supply, manufacturing, repair, maintenance, cleaning, security, wholesale, distribution, transportation or sale of equipment, goods or services required by businesses on the permitted industry list.
+Businesses cannot operate onsite for any other purpose.

 Are parking inspectors allowed to operate under current restrictions?